adametry/gulp-eslint/README.md

 Type: `Array`

 A list of rules file paths rules to import.
-For more information about rules, see the ESLint [rules doc](http://eslint.org/docs/rules/).
+For more information about rules, see [Rules](http://eslint.org/docs/rules/).

 Type: `String` *(deprecated)*